-The home of the individual from whom legal custody is being removed.
-Typically this is the parent unless there has been a legal transfer of custody to someone else.
+The home of the individual from whom the child is being removed.

 Residential Placement

 A placement in a licensed publicly or privately owned facility, other than a private family home, where 24-hour care is provided to children separated from their families.
 A residential placement includes children's residential facilities as defined in § 63.2-100 of the Code of Virginia.